h-ohsaki/rmsilence/README.md

 # DESCRIPTION

-**rmsilence** is a Perl script for automatically removing silent parts (video segemnts with silent audio tracks) from video files.
-For every video file specifed as command-line arguments, **rmsilence** uses the **silentdetect** audio filter in FFmpeg for detecting silent parts in a video file.
+**rmsilence** is a Perl script for automatically removing silent parts (video segments with silent audio tracks) from video files.
+For every video file specified as command-line arguments, **rmsilence** uses the **silentdetect** audio filter in FFmpeg for detecting silent parts in a video file.
 Non-silent parts are extracted from the original video files, and those files are concatenated as a single video file.
-All video files without silent parts are stored in the output directoary (/tmp by default).
-You can specify the output directoary with -d option.
+All video files without silent parts are stored in the output directory (/tmp by default).
+You can specify the output directory with -d option.

 # REQUIREMENTS

-- Perl verison 5.0 or later
+- Perl version 5.0 or later
 - FFmpeg (https://ffmpeg.org/)

 # EXAMPLE